Three-sixty degree appraisal (hang gliding 1976)

 I took this photo of Winklebury hill from the car park at Berwick St John village fête in June, 2013.
 The aspect reminds me of a trivial event in early 1976, when this was our only north-west site.
 (Bell Hill had not yet been discovered.)
 I was at the farm at the bottom, watching one of two flying brothers on approach to the landing field (nearer the hill than where this photo was taken).
 Flying seated in a Waspair Falcon IV, framed by the hill and some low trees (out of view in the photo) he went right round in a 360-degree turn with little loss in height.
 He then levelled out and landed normally.
 That was the first 360-degree turn in a hang glider I had seen.

 Doesn’t sound like much, but it was most impressive for those times.
 However, the pace of advancement was so rapid that, by the end of that summer, 360 degree turns were considered almost routine.

+The first prototype of my black V-tail monoplane glider failed to fly, so I reworked it.
 To take this photo I used a step ladder.
-Notice my hnd holding the fir tree bent over out of the way.
+Notice my hand holding the fir tree bent over out of the way.

 * Positive feedback mechanism?

 “You engineering types are so confusing.
 Positive feedback is good!
 We want more positive feedback!
 It tells use we are doing things right!
 And why don’t you smile?”

 In engineering terms, as distinct from corporate HR arts graduate terms, positive feedback is a runaway response that causes instability; an out-of-control situation.
 Negative feedback is where the mechanism tends to damp out excursions from the required control setting.
 The Watt governor of the first successful steam engines is an example I learned in CSE engineering at secondary school.